Euronet Worldwide (EEFT)

 Euronet Worldwide Quarterly Debt-to-Equity Ratio

-10. Key Takeaways from Euronet Worldwide’s Q3 Results
+10. Key Takeaways from Euronet Worldwide’s Q4 Results

 We struggled to find many positives in these results.
-Overall, this quarter could have been better.
-The stock traded down 2.5% to $86.52 immediately following the results.
+Overall, this was a weaker quarter.
+The stock traded down 5.4% to $66.43 immediately after reporting.

 11. Is Now The Time To Buy Euronet Worldwide?

-There is a lot to like about Euronet Worldwide.
-First of all, the company’s revenue growth was solid over the last five years.
-On top of that, its expanding pre-tax profit margin shows the business has become more efficient, and its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+There are multiple reasons why we think Euronet Worldwide is an amazing business.
+For starters, its revenue growth was solid over the last five years.
+On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, and its expanding pre-tax profit margin shows the business has become more efficient.

-Euronet Worldwide’s P/E ratio based on the next 12 months is 6.9x.
-Scanning the financials landscape today, Euronet Worldwide’s fundamentals really stand out, and we like it at this bargain price.
+Euronet Worldwide’s P/E ratio based on the next 12 months is 6.4x.
+Looking at the financials space today, Euronet Worldwide’s fundamentals really stand out, and we like it at this bargain price.